N-Friederich/airport_fence_inspection/README.md

    </table>
 </div>

-# <div align="center"> Fence Inspection at Airports Using Object Detection </div> </br> <div align="center"> WACV Paper 2024 </div>
+# <div align="center"> Fence Inspection at Airports Using Object Detection </div> </br> <div align="center"> WACV Workshop Paper 2024 </div>

-This repository contains the data for the paper "Fence Inspection at Airports Using Object Detection" from the "Winter Conference of Applied Computer Vision 2024" (WACV '24).
+This repository contains the data for the paper "Fence Inspection at Airports Using Object Detection" from the "Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) Workshops 2024".

 1. Training weights & metadata of the best models:
    - YOLOv5 from section 4.5 with automated hyperparameter tuning: [Zenodo](https://zenodo.org/records/10431213)